 Bringing a used car to Finland

-If you took a used motor vehicle with you from a country in the EU or EEA, you are not required to pay car tax until you start driving it on Finnish roads.
+If you took a used motor vehicle with you from a country in the EU or EEA, you are not required to pay car tax until you start driving it in Finland.

 Don’t forget to complete a tax return (in Finnish or Swedish) for car tax in five days after you submitted the declaration of vehicle use.